hikarine3/docker-django-postgresql/README.md

 As default database of PostgreSQL, "example" is prepared.

+If you want to change it, modify .env.

-You can confirm credentials to connect to DB in docker-compose.yml and settings.py.
+You can confirm and change credentials to connect to DB in .env.

+For production usage, you must change information in .env.

+And it is desirable to exclude .env from the registration in git repository for security purpose.

+I am offering .env as registered file in git repository just as demonstration and making this work without any configuration by default.

 [日本語]